flarum/docs/docs/extensions.md

 Similarly to installation, to remove an extension:

-0. If you want to remove all database tables created by the extension, click the "Uninstall" button in the admin dashboard.
+0. If you want to remove all database tables created by the extension, click the "Purge" button in the admin dashboard.
 See [below](#managing-extensions) for more information.
 1. `cd` to your Flarum directory.
 2. Run `composer remove COMPOSER_PACKAGE_NAME`.
 This should be provided by the extension's documentation.